Red Velvet Sheet Cake

 - For the cake: Preheat oven to 350° F and lightly spray an 18" x 12" rimmed sheet pan with nonstick spray.

-- Add the granulated sugar and softened butter to the bowl of a stand mixer fitted with the paddle attachment.
-Beat on medium speed for 2-3 minutes, or until light and fluffy.
+- In the bowl of a stand mixer, fitted with a paddle attachment, beat the sugar and butter on medium speed for 2-3 minutes, or until light and fluffy.
 Scrape down sides of bowl as needed.

-- With mixer on low speed, slowly drizzle in the vegetable oil followed by the eggs, one at a time.
-Then add vanilla and vinegar.
-Mix until fully combined.
+- With mixer on low speed, slowly drizzle in the vegetable oil, followed by the eggs, one at a time.
+Then add the vanilla and mix again.

 - Add food coloring (see notes) and mix just to combine.

-- With mixer on low speed, add ⅓ of the flour mixture, then ½ of the milk, another ⅓ of the flour, the last ½ of the milk, and finally the last ⅓ of the flour.
+- With mixer on low speed, add ⅓ of the flour mixture, then ½ of the buttermilk, another ⅓ of the flour, the last ½ of the buttermilk, and finally the last ⅓ of the flour.

-- Place pan on a wire rack and allow it to cool fully before frosting.
+- Place pan on a wire rack and allow it to cool completely before frosting.

 - For the frosting: Add butter and cream cheese to the bowl of a stand mixer fitted with the paddle attachment and beat on medium speed until well combined.